The latest PR news from the Holmes Report.

 The Holmes Report's editorial series published in collaboration with partners.

-When Brands2Life decided to launch a US operation 12 months ago, the firm’s founders Giles Fraser and Sarah Scales knew better than most that success was hardly guaranteed.
+When Brands2Life decided to launch a US operation in 2017, the firm’s founders Giles Fraser and Sarah Scales knew better than most that success was hardly guaranteed.
 Credentials as one of the UK’s finest PR agencies counted for little in a US market that is littered with the carcasses of failed contenders from across the pond.
-Yet, one year in, Brands2Life may well be on the road to proving the naysayers wrong, delivering an encouraging start that has blended the best of its UK capabilities with a refreshing willingness to localise its offering in line with market expectations.
+Yet, two years in, Brands2Life may well be on the road to proving the naysayers wrong, delivering an encouraging start that has blended the best of its UK capabilities with a refreshing willingness to localise its offering in line with market expectations.

 We feel that the views of the reader are as important as the views of the writer.
 Please contact us at [email protected]Signup For Our Newsletter Media Kits/Editorial Calendar Jobs Postings Sitemap